grantmcdermott/parttree/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* Bump dependency (svglite) version to fix CRAN errors.
+* This is a patch release that bumps the svglite dependency version to fix CRAN errors.